JohanAltamar/delivree/README.md

   - Products or services
   - Shopping Cart
   - Login / Sign Up
+ Actually, views are optimized for mobile devices needing improvements for small screens and larger.
+And at this point we are almost ready to choose if we will work with a server o with serverless technologies like Firebase.
+ We expect to have at least three versions of this project as follows.
+  - Version 1.0: Views and state management.
+  - Version 1.1: Firebase implementation.
+  - Version 1.2: Node backend.
 ## Steps to achive our goal:
 - [x] Create Repo
 - [x] Wireframes